Acupuncture and TCM boost fertility in women with PCOS

 Enlarged ovaries with multiple, small fluid-filled cysts which can be seen by an ultrasound

 The underlying cause of PCOS is not fully understood by modern medicine.
 There is no definitive cause and no definitive cure.
-It is thought that the decrease in insulin resistance of the body tissues causes the pancreas to produce excessive insulin, which in turn leads to the overproduction of the male sex hormone.
+It is thought that the increase in insulin resistance of the body tissues causes the pancreas to produce excessive insulin, which in turn leads to the overproduction of the male sex hormone.
 PCOS likely results from a combination of genetic and environmental factors.

 How Does Herbal Medicine Work?